ldreith/ImageSegmentation/README.md

 Parts:

 k-means.c -- all methods for k-means algorithm.
-Implemented by David Gold.
-Pseudo code for get_diff and update_centroids from Jiachen Liu. k-means.h -- header for k-means algorithm.
+Implemented by David Gold. get_diff and update_centroids adapted fromt the implementation by Jiachen Liu. k-means.h -- header for k-means algorithm.
 Implemented by David Gold.
 problems: None.
 Valgrind
 memory leaks: None.